MarianneLawless/Fundamentals-of-DA-Pratical-Assignments/README.md

-# Fundamentals-of-DA-Pratical-Assignments
+# Fundamentals of Data Analysis Pratical Assignment
-Fundamentals of Data analysis Pratical Assignments
+# An Analysis of Anscombe's quartet dataset